timwood0/voter-info/README.md

 ```
 with the _consumer keys_ and _access tokens_ for the developer account under
 whose user ID the tweets will be posted.
 The user of the package must set the element contents in `keys.xml`
 to valid values issued by Twitter.
+The -k argument to `tweet_vi` will symlink `keys.xml` to the given keys file,
+first removing `keys.xml` if it is a symlink.
+If `keys.xml` exists and is not a symlink, `-k` will make `tweet_vi`
+exit with an error message.

-The script will exit with non-zero status if it cannot compose a tweet in its standard format
+The program will exit with non-zero status if it cannot compose a tweet in its standard format
 that fits within Twitter's length limit for a tweet.
 This is a rare occurrence, only happening when
 `voterinfo.py` cannot include at least one city in the state or territory in the tweet without exceeding the limit.